Have You Been Injured in a Chicago Motorcycle Accident?

 For obvious reasons, motorcycle riders and their passengers are more vulnerable than the occupants of cars and trucks.

-Consequently, when a motorcyclist gets into an accident with a car or with a semi truck which results in a fatality or injury, it is more likely to be the motorcyclist who suffers harm.
+Consequently, when a motorcyclist gets into an accident with a car or with a semi-truck, it is more likely that the motorcyclist is the person who will suffer harm.

 Motorcycle statistics help support the above information.

-- although motorcycles were involved in only 3,504 out of 324,473 motor vehicle accidents in the state of Illinois in 2016 (1.1% of the total), 154 motorcyclists were killed and 2,692 were injured, accounting for 14.3% of all the motor vehicle accident fatalities for the year, and 2.9% of all motor vehicle injuries for the year.
+- Motorcycles were in 3,504 out of 324,473 motor vehicle accidents in Illinois in one year (1.1 percent of the total).
+Further, 154 motorcyclists died, and 2,692 suffered an injury, accounting for 14.3 percent of all motor vehicle accident fatalities and 2.9 percent of all motor vehicle injuries for the year.

-Motorcyclists are particularly vulnerable not only because they lack the protection of substantial bodywork, but because they are smaller.
-This disadvantage makes motorcycles more difficult to see for other motor vehicle operators, and also means that motorcycles and their passengers are more likely to be thrown further in the event of a collision.
+Motorcyclists are particularly vulnerable not only because they lack the protection, but because they are smaller.
+This disadvantage makes motorcycles more difficult for other motorists to see on the road.
+It also means that motorcycles and their passengers are more likely to be thrown further in the event of a collision.

-Because motorcycles are more difficult to spot than other vehicles, motorcyclists must always drive defensively, and never assume that other drivers can see them, particularly the drivers of the vehicles in front of them.
+Because motorcycles are more difficult to spot than other vehicles, motorcyclists must always drive defensively.
+Bikers can never assume that other drivers can see them, particularly the drivers of vehicles in front of them.
 Motorcycle accidents often happen when drivers:

 - Pull out of a side street, parking lot, or driveway in front of a motorcycle;

 - Make an abrupt turn in front of a motorcycle;